The First and Second Banks of the United States

 Bank of North America

 The first Bank of North America was actually a state bank chartered by the state of Pennsylvania in 1781.
 It was the first bank to receive deposits and to issue its own banknotes.
+These banknotes were printed by Benjamin Franklin's grandson, Benjamin Franklin Bache on marbled paper that Franklin brought home from France in 1779; the unique quality of the paper help to deter counterfeiters.
 In 1784, 2 more banks were established that also issued their own banknotes: the Bank of New York and the Massachusetts Bank.

 In 1790, Congress debated whether to have the Bank of North America serve as a central bank for the new federal government, as England, Holland, and Sweden had at this time.
 However, Alexander Hamilton argued for a nationally chartered bank, where the federal government would have more control.

 Alexander Hamilton, a founding father of the United States and the First Secretary of the Treasury under President George Washington, realized the importance of the banking system for the United States, and advocated for its creation.
 Hamilton argued that a federal bank would benefit the nation and cost taxpayers nothing, while providing a safe place for the federal government to deposit tax revenues, provide low-cost loans to the government when tax revenue was insufficient to fund the government, and help relieve the scarcity of hard cash by issuing banknotes that could circulate as money, providing much-needed liquidity and credit to expand the economy.
 Additionally, the federal bank could be given the authority to regulate state banks.